 The Millenials were the first generation to grow up in the Age of the Internet.
 The iGen generation is now firmly entrenched in the digital world and expects answers immediately.
 I predict that in the next ten years, personal assistants like Siri and Alexa will be the norm.
 But learning how to search on the internet is an art form.
 Children should be taught how to use boolean terms for searching (adding quotation marks, separators, terms, etc.).
 They should also be taught how to separate paid content from search results.
 Understanding how to narrow search results is the key to finding information that is relevant.

-Coming soon is PART 3 that examines the role of cursive writing and keyboarding skills as well as, what new skills should be included for the future.
+In PART 3, I examine the role of cursive writing and keyboarding skills as well as what new skills should be included in the future.

 If you missed PART 1, click here to view it.